restartpy/restart/docs/quickstart.rst

 Routing
 -------

-With the above concepts and conventions in mind, RESTArt provide three methods to route a resource: :meth:`~restart.api.RESTArt.register`, :meth:`~restart.api.RESTArt.route` and :meth:`~restart.api.RESTArt.add_rule`.
+With the above concepts and conventions in mind, RESTArt provides three methods to route a resource: :meth:`~restart.api.RESTArt.register`, :meth:`~restart.api.RESTArt.route` and :meth:`~restart.api.RESTArt.add_rule`.

 register()